 Turn your computer into a recording studio

-Hit record on your own time — whenever you get the inspiration — with your own home studio.
-This starter kit was designed to let you begin recording at home right away, but has the flexibility to later expand as your ambitions grow.
+Hit record on your own time — whenever you get the inspiration.
+This home studio starter kit was designed to let you begin recording at home right away, but has the flexibility to later expand as your ambitions grow.
 Built around the Lexicon Lambda recording interface, which has a USB 1.1 connection and includes software compatible with both Mac® and Windows®, this bundle and a computer are the basic essentials you need to start making music.

 This home studio starter kit includes these components (plus cables and a mic stand):